 Melanie is a contributing author to the following texts.
 Both books are available for purchase through Amazon.com and the publisher's websites.

 "Imbed/In Bed: Two Perspectives on Dance and Collaboration."
 The Collaborative Turn: Working Together in Qualitative Research.
 Co-authored with Joan Meggitt.
 Edited by Walter Gershon.
 Sense Publishers, 2009.
 Reviewed in the International Journal of Education & the Arts.

 Dance Writing and Artist Talks

 Melanie regularly presents artist talks and articles for dance and theatre audiences.
-In addition to her work as audience educator at LUMBERYARD, she has written for the Baryshnikov Arts Center and Jacob’s Pillow, and composed program notes for Stephen Petronio and Palissimo, among others.
+In addition to her work as audience educator at LUMBERYARD, she has written for the Baryshnikov Arts Center and Jacob’s Pillow, and composed program notes for independent artists and dance companies.
 Links to writing samples are below.